google/go-github/CONTRIBUTING.md

 - `-fix` repairs the findings that can be repaired mechanically: adding or removing `omitempty` and `omitzero`, and converting fields between value and pointer types.
+It is deliberately narrow, and repairs only what fails the
+  run: the `ERROR` findings that `exceptions.txt` does not grandfather.
+A `WARN`ing is advisory, and an entry in the exceptions file is a decision to leave a disagreement alone, so `-fix` rewrites neither.
+It prints the repairs it plans before it writes them, and then re-checks the tree.
-A field whose type changes can require a call site or a test to be updated, and `script/generate.sh` must be run afterward to regenerate the accessors.
+  A field whose type changes between a value and a pointer leaves the callers that still build one with the old type unable to compile, so `-fix` compiles the checkout afterward and repairs those call sites too, unwrapping a `new(...)` that the field no longer needs.
+It reports the call sites that no mechanical repair can express, such as one that passes a variable, rather than leaving them to be found by a build. `script/generate.sh` must still be run afterward to regenerate the accessors.
+  To repair a grandfathered field, delete its line from `exceptions.txt` first, or pass `-exceptions /dev/null` to treat every finding as new.
 - `-write-exceptions` rewrites `tools/schemafields/exceptions.txt` from the
   current findings.
 - `-descriptions` checks against local OpenAPI description files instead of